AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

 You can filter the execution history to view only executions with the specified values.

-1. Open the full-page history for a scenario as described in [[!UICONTROL View scenario execution history] on the [!UICONTROL History] tab](#view-scenario-execution-history-on-the-history-tab) in this article.
+1. Open the full-page history for a scenario as described in [View scenario execution history on the [!UICONTROL History] tab](#view-a-scenarios-execution-history-in-dnl-adobe-workfront-fusion) in this article.
 1. Click the [!UICONTROL filter] icon ![](assets/fusion-scenario-filter-icon.png) in the header of the column you want to filter by.
 1. In the [!UICONTROL filter] dialog, enter the values that you want to filter by.
-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.

 The filter icon is orange in columns with a currently active filter.